 9. You’ll become a logistics pro

-You’re in charge of your whole trip, from accommodation, flight tickets and health insurance, to managing different currencies.
+You’re in charge of your whole trip, from the accommodation, flight tickets, and health insurance, to managing different currencies.
 I can definitely say I feel that I’ve grown as a person, on both personal and career level, only because of traveling solo.
-You learn how to juggle with a lot of different plans and manage more things at the same time.
-It’s surprisingly similar to working on a few different projects and having deadlines for all of them!
+While you travel solo, you learn how to juggle with a lot of different plans, how to manage more things at the same time, where to find the cheapest flights, where to get the best accommodation deals, etc. It’s surprisingly similar to working on a few different projects and having deadlines for all of them!

 10. You will value yourself more